1765

 21 January 1765 Singgedichte bey der Durchreise der kaiserlichen...Majestäten, a cantata by Johann Georg Albrechtsberger (28) to words of Schuster, is performed for the first time, in Melk to celebrate an overnight visit by Archduke Joseph II.

 23 January 1765 The first of the Bach-Abel subscription concerts takes place at Carlisle House, London.
-The performers are Johann Christian Bach (29) and Karl Friedrich Abel.
+The performers are Johann Christian Bach (29) and Carl Friedrich Abel (41).
 They become known as the “Soho Subscription Concerts” and are enormously successful.

 Archduke Joseph, King of the Romans, and heir to the imperial throne, marries his second wife, Princess Maria Josepha of Bavaria, in Schönbrunn Palace, Vienna.